Board of Directors

 Bessemer Venture Partners

 David joined Bessemer Venture Partners in 1992.
 He has since made 45 early-stage investments for Bessemer, including 19 that have gone public, and 18 that have been acquired by public companies.
 The first Forbes Midas List ranked David among the world’s top 10 venture investors.
-David has invested in network technology (Ciena, P-Com), internet services (PSI-Net, Keynote, Flycast, Netli), and consumer internet (Hotjobs, Blue Nile).
+David has invested in network technology (Ciena, P-Com), Internet services (PSI-Net, Keynote, Flycast, Netli), and consumer Internet (Hotjobs, Blue Nile).
 In 1995 he cofounded Verisign as a Bessemer-funded spinout of RSA, serving as VeriSign’s initial Chairman; his other data security investments have included Counterpane (acq. by BT), Cyota (acquired by RSA), ON (acquired by Symantec), Postini (acquired by Google), Qualys, Tripwire, Tumbleweed, Valicert and Worldtalk (both of which Tumbleweed acquired after they went public).
-David currently serves on the boards of Billshrink, Delivery Agent, Flock, Lifelock, MashLogic, Nominum, Sonic Mule, Vimo, and Zoosk.
+David currently serves on the boards of LifeLock, Zoosk, Endgame, GetInsured, Nominum, and Smule.

 Michael Fertik is a repeat Internet entrepreneur and CEO with experience in technology and law.
-He founded Reputation.com in 2006 with the belief that citizens have the right to control and protect their online reputation and privacy.
-In his capacity as CEO and position on the advisory board of The Internet Keepsafe Coalition (iKeepSafe), a non-profit that works to protect the health and safety of youth online, Michael is regarded as the pioneer of online reputation management and the foremost expert on issues of online privacy.
+He founded Reputation.com in 2006 with the belief that citizens have the right to control and protect their online reputations and privacy.
+In his capacity as chairman, as well as his position on the advisory board of The Internet Keepsafe Coalition (iKeepSafe)—a non-profit that works to protect the health and safety of youth online—Michael is regarded as the pioneer of online reputation management and the foremost expert on issues of online privacy.
 Michael is a published author and lectures internationally in front of professionals, students, school administrators and parents.
 Prior to founding Reputation.com, Michael clerked for Chief Judge Danny J. Boggs of the Sixth Circuit Court of Appeals of the United States.
 Michael is a graduate of Harvard College and Harvard Law School, speaks several languages and enjoys sailing, reading and running.

 Kleiner Perkins Caufield & Byers